icon-community/icon.community/content/learn/what-is-btp/index.md

 ### BTP Token Transfer Example

-Let’s walk through an example of how BTP can be used to facilitate a token transfer from Moonbeam to Binance Smart Chain — two chains within the BTP Ecosystem.
+Let’s walk through an example of how BTP can be used to facilitate a token transfer from Moonbeam to BNB Smart Chain — two chains within the BTP Ecosystem.

 * Moonbeam’s Service Handler locks the user’s tokens on the Moonbeam blockchain.
 * A BTP relay passes a message containing the token transfer data from Moonbeam’s Message Broker to ICON’s Message Broker.
 * ICON’s Message Broker passes the message to its Light Client for verification.
 To do this, ICON’s Light Client reproduces Moonbeam’s consensus protocol to validate the transaction signatures present in the message.
-* Once the message is validated, ICON’s Message Broker sends a message to Binance Smart Chain’s Message Broker via a BTP relay.
+* Once the message is validated, ICON’s Message Broker sends a message to BNB Smart Chain’s Message Broker via a BTP relay.
-* Binance Smart Chain’s Message Broker passes the message to its Light Client, which validates the message by reproducing ICON’s consensus mechanism locally.
+* BNB Smart Chain’s Message Broker passes the message to its Light Client, which validates the message by reproducing ICON’s consensus mechanism locally.
-* Once the message is validated, Binance Smart Chain’s Service Handler initiates a token mint for the equivalent amount of tokens that were locked up on Moonbeam.
+* Once the message is validated, BNB Smart Chain’s Service Handler initiates a token mint for the equivalent amount of tokens that were locked up on Moonbeam.

 ## The Advantages of BTP

 ### BTP is Chain-Agnostic and Scalable

 BTP is chain-agnostic, which means it can be integrated with any blockchain that supports smart contracts.
-In fact, as of this writing, chains such as Binance Smart Chain, NEAR, Harmony, Algorand, and Moonbeam are all in the process of integrating BTP into their respective ecosystems.
+In fact, as of this writing, chains such as BNB Smart Chain, NEAR, Harmony, Algorand, and Moonbeam are all in the process of integrating BTP into their respective ecosystems.

 ### BTP is Easy to Integrate